-Start by entering the full date in which the agreement will be becoming effective.
-Then, enter the names and mailing addresses of the landlord (owner) and tenant(s).
+Start by entering the full date on which the agreement will become effective.
+Then, enter the names and mailing addresses of the landlord and tenant.

 Step 2 – Condo Info

-For the condominium, the owner will need to enter its street address, city, state, and unit number (#).
+The landlord will need to enter the street address, city, state, and unit number (#) of the condo.
 The condominium association’s name should be written in the last field.

 Step 3 – Length of the Agreement

-Known as the “term”, this section is used for specifying how long the contract will be binding for.
+The “term” section is used for specifying how long the contract will be binding.
 Start by entering the beginning date of the lease.
 Then, check the first box if the lease will have a fixed-term, and enter the date in which the lease will terminate.
 If the landlord wishes to make the agreement a periodic lease (no end-date), the second box should be checked.

 Step 4 – Rent Payments

 Enter the total amount ($) of rent the tenant will be required to pay for the lease term.
 If the agreement is month-to-month, the field can be left blank.
-On the next line, enter the amount ($) of rent the tenant will pay per month followed by the method in which they should go about paying for it.
-Finally, enter the day of the month in which the rent is due.
+On the next line, enter the amount ($) of rent the tenant will pay per month followed by the method of payment.
+Finally, enter the day of the month on which the rent is due.

 Step 5 – Security Deposit